TheJedinator/nfl-api-demo/readme.md

 This is an API example using FastAPI, it queries two other APIs and munges the data together in a format specified by the client.
-This is not intended to be "production ready" code but is meant to be readable, and written in a way that explains some of my though processes
+This is not intended to be "production ready" code but is meant to be readable, and written in a way that explains some of my thought processes

 I'm pretty sure the rankings are the latest data, which is likely a problem if we are correlating them to point in time info.